Trump calls US the 'piggy bank that everybody wants to rob'

 President Trump said Wednesday that America is the "the piggy bank that everybody wants to rob," and that his administration is helping the country's economy excel.

-Speaking at a rally in the Florida Panhandle, Trump said that the United States lost millions of manufacturing jobs during the Obama administration.
+Speaking at a rally in the Florida Panhandle, Trump said that the United States lost many manufacturing jobs during the Obama administration.

 "They let other countries raid our factories, steal our jobs and rob us blind," Trump said.
 "Other than that, they were very nice."